nextapps-de/winbox/README.md

 #### Mount DOM (Singleton) + Auto-Unmount

 > A singleton is a unique fragment which can move inside the document.
+When creating multiple windows and mounting the same fragment to it, the fragment will leave the old window (see the method above for cloning).

 You can simply use a hidden backstore to hold contents, as well you can use any other strategy like a templating engine etc.